appsmithorg/appsmith-docs/third-party-services/email/README.md

 ---
 description: >-
-  Configure an email provider of your choice to send and receive email notifications in appsmith
+  Configure an email provider of your choice to send and receive email notifications in Appsmith
 ---

 # Email

-Email is used to communicate with users on your installation of appsmith.
+Email is used to communicate with users on your installation of Appsmith.
 Emails are sent out to

 * Verify new user signups
-* Invite users to your organisation in appsmith
+* Invite users to your organisation in Appsmith
 * Notify admins of important events & approvals requests

 ## Enabling Email

-1. To enable email, open the docker.env file of your appsmith installation and uncomment the following block
+1. To enable email, open the docker.env file of your Appsmith installation and uncomment the following block

 ```text
 # ***** Email **********